FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LanguageSpecific to="graphql">

 Reference fields allow you to access the information about the references the entity has towards other entities (either managed by evitaDB itself or by any other external system).
-However, reference fields are a bit different than the rest of the entity fields.
-They are dynamically generated based on the reference schemas, and thus, you can access them directly from the entity object by schema-defined name.
+However, reference fields are a bit different from the other entity fields.
+They are dynamically generated based on the reference schemas, so you can access them directly from the entity object by a schema-defined name, and also, each reference object has a slightly different structure based on the specific reference schema.

 </LanguageSpecific>